 This course prepares students to recognize and mitigate unconscious biases within the organizations they serve.
 Students will acknowledge their unconscious beliefs, judgements, and false perceptions of others.
 Students will also examine the stereotypes and prejudices that exist within organizational cultures and how to overcome these assumptions when making decisions.
 Additionally, students will identify how to foster impartiality and objectivity in organizations.
-Prerequisite: DEI 243
+Prerequisites: DEI 243 or COM 163

-Prerequisite: DEI 243.
+Prerequisite: DEI 243 or COM 163.
 Corequisite: None.

-DEI 413 - Diverse/Inclusive Org Culture (3)
+DEI 413 - Creating a Diverse and Inclusive Org Culture (3)

 Students in this course will learn organizational best practices to implement diversity, equity, inclusion, and belonging in the workplace.
 Students will evaluate laws and policies that apply to diversity and inclusion.
 Students will also build cultural competencies to foster employee recruitment, motivation, satisfaction, and retention.
 Additionally, students will analyze the leadership skills and processes needed to develop an organizational culture that is diverse and inclusive.
-Prerequisite: DEI 333
+Prerequisite: DEI 243 or COM 163

-Prerequisite: DEI 333.
+Prerequisite: DEI 243 or COM 163.
 Corequisite: None.